CLR cover

 \( \)

-For simplicity assume later that each $L_i$ is of size 5.
-We treat the constructed word $u$ as a stack, adding a symbol at the end corresponds to a push operation and removing the last symbol to a pop operation.
+For simplicity, assume from now on that each $L_i$ is of size 5.
+The constructed word $u$ is treated as a stack: adding a symbol at the end corresponds to a push operation and removing the last symbol to a pop operation.
 Let $\pop^k$ be the sequence of $k$ pop operations.
-Let $\HalfSquare(u)$ be the maximal half-length of the suffix of $u$ that is a square.
+Let also $\HalfSquare(u)$ be the maximal half-length of the suffix of $u$ that is a square.

 \begin{algorithmic}